-The district continues to develop and investigate various strategies regarding violence prevention and intervention as addressed in the Professional Development Plan.
+The district continues to develop and investigate various strategies regarding violence prevention and intervention.
 Such strategies include annual training in violence prevention, intervention and identification techniques at Superintendent Conference Days, Project SAVE training for all staff members and other topics as may be defined during the year.